hainayanda/Vellum/README.md

 .getResults()
 ```

-The code above will get all user in cache and sorted it by its age ascendingly and then its fullName descendingly.
-The results is sorted array  of User
+The code above will get all users in cache and sorted it by its age ascendingly and then its fullName descendingly.
+The results are sorted array  of User

 You can add the limit too